Clinical Psychology Internship

 INTERN FEEDBACK

 To facilitate ongoing professional and personal growth, interns are given formal feedback throughout the course of the internship year.
-The formal feedback occurs quarterly.
+The formal feedback occurs two times a year.
 The evaluation sessions are coordinated by the outpatient therapy and testing supervisors.
 Rotation supervisors provide evaluations specific to the competencies for each rotation.
-Group supervision supervisors (one for family/systems and one for supervising practicum students) also have input into the evaluations.
+Group supervision supervisors also have input into the evaluations.
 Interns are shown the feedback form as part of the orientation process at the beginning of the year.
 The evaluation procedure includes verbal processing of the evaluation with an opportunity for the intern to address strengths seen, areas in need of further development, and comments by the intern.

 SUPERVISOR FEEDBACK

 To facilitate ongoing improvement in the quality of supervision on the internship, supervisors receive formal feedback from the interns.
 Efforts are made by supervisors to provide an opportunity for informal feedback to and from the interns on an ongoing basis.
-The outpatient therapy supervisor, the outpatient testing supervisor, and the family therapy supervisor each receive this feedback at quarterly intervals before the internship is completed.
-Rotation supervisors receive feedback at the end of each rotation, only after the supervisor’s feedback to the intern has been submitted.
+The outpatient therapy supervisor, the outpatient testing supervisor, and and group supervisors each receive this feedback twice a year before the internship is completed.
 Interns are shown the supervisor feedback form as a part of the orientation process at the beginning of the year.

 INTERNSHIP FEEDBACK